woocommerce/woocommerce/readme.txt

 If you’re interested in contributing to WooCommerce we’ve got more than 350 contributors, and there’s always room for more.
 Head over to the [WooCommerce GitHub Repository](https://github.com/woothemes/woocommerce) to find out how you can pitch in.

 Want to add a new language to WooCommerce?
 Swell!
-You can contribute through [Transifex](https://www.transifex.com/woothemes/woocommerce/).
+You can contribute via [translate.wordpress.org](http://translate.wordpress.org/projects/wp-plugins/woocommerce).

 And, finally, consider joining or spearheading a WooCommerce Meetup locally, more about those [here](http://www.woothemes.com/woocommerce/meetups/).